paulh1am/paulh1am.github.io/_projects/irc-digital-ux.markdown

 <h3>UX & Interaction Design:</h3>

-Designer on the Digital Team at International Rescue Committee.
+Designer with the Digital Team at International Rescue Committee.
-Contributed to multiple award-winning <a href=" https://irc-webbycs.netlify.app/">digital campaigns </a>
+Contributed to multiple award-winning <a href=" https://irc-webbycs.netlify.app/">digital campaigns </a> <br>

-Examples of work.
+Here is a selection of design work:
 <br/>
 <hr/>
 <a href=" https://www.rescue.org/taxonomy/term/553"><strong>Responsive story maps that animate on scroll</strong></a>